vsbron/course-nextJs2025-product-store/README.md

 This is an e-commerce style application built with modern technologies, providing a platform for browsing and interacting with products such as chairs, lamps, beds, and more.

-It features product browsing, favorites management, reviews, search, and an admin panel for product management.
+It features product browsing, favorites, reviews, shopping cart, checkout via Stripe, order history, and an admin panel for product & order management.
 Key functionalities include authentication, form validation, and a responsive UI.

 ---